 Your ovaries, adrenal glands and thyroid depend on one another to function properly.
 I like to think of the ovarian adrenal thyroid axis (OAT) as a 3 legged stool.
 For that stool to remain sturdy, and well…functional, you need all three legs supporting it.
 If one of those legs (systems) starts to falter, the whole system can eventually topple.

 If you have been experiencing symptoms of hormonal imbalance— fatigue, acne, PMS, anxiety or depression then you’d likely benefit from supporting all 3 legs of that stool.
 In my practice, I find that starting with the adrenals glands often proves to be most beneficial and foundational to supporting hormonal health.

-When your body perceives there is a great deal of stress it pushes into higher cortisol production while also downregulating the mechanisms that lead to reproduction.
+When your body perceives there is a great deal of stress it pushes into higher cortisol production while also down regulating the mechanisms that lead to reproduction.
 Ever wonder why stress shuts down the libido?

-Easy to cry
+- Easy to cry

-Heavy or short menstrual cycles
+- Heavy or short menstrual cycles

 When your body is preferentially making cortisol, your progesterone levels dip and estrogen is left unchallenged.
 The result is a state of estrogen dominance.

 - Fibrocystic breasts